Best daily deals

 This is one of the most straightforward points of comparison between these headphones.
 The Sony WH-1000XM4 can do everything the Sony WH-1000XM3 can, and it offers a couple of new hardware tricks to boot.

 Both headsets offer touch controls on the right headphone that let you pause, play, adjust volume, skip, and backtrack with various taps and swipes in different directions.
 While the feature itself is largely the same, the execution isn’t.
 The Sony WH-1000XM3 sensors are extremely sensitive, and this is cause for frequent, accidental inputs from bumps, nudges, and brushes.
 The controls are so responsive that misfires happen enough to be annoying.
-With the WH-1000XM4, Sony tries to correct this, and went a bit too far: the WH-1000XM4 touch controls are somewhat unresponsive.
+With the WH-1000XM4, Sony tried to correct this and went a bit too far: the WH-1000XM4 touch controls are somewhat unresponsive.

 Pictured is a man using a Pixel 3 with the Sony Headphones app open